roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

  Mindy moved to the sash, her hands trembling slightly.
 She undid the robe slowly.

  Carolyn watched with satisfaction at the young woman's nervousness and yet also completely intoxicated facial expression.
 A look that could only happen that first time... like the first time you ate chocolate or a pussy.
-Report_Story #3